-After all, where I grew up lots of people had goats in their fenced in backyards.
+After all, where I grew up lots of people had goats in their fenced-in backyards.
 Why couldn’t I do the same?

 Well, the goat was happy in the backyard, but she was lonesome for the first week.
-I would literally keep my kitchen window open and talk to her all throughout the day.
+I would keep my kitchen window open and talk to her all throughout the day.

-Needless to say my husband is a patient man who puts up with my lofty dreams until I realize that he was right.
+Needless to say, my husband is a patient man who puts up with my lofty dreams until I realize that he was right.

-So he quietly built me a pasture area for my goats which meant that some of the land had to be cleared because he was kind enough to put them close enough to the house that I could step outside on the back porch, and the goats and I could still see each other.
+He quietly built me a pasture area for my goats which meant that some of the land had to be cleared because he was kind enough to put them close enough to the house that I could step outside on the back porch, and the goats and I could still see each other.

 You might be wondering why I wanted goats if I knew so little about them.
 I originally got them as a dairy source, but I also think they are precious and funny animals.

 To be honest, whether they gave me milk or not, I’d probably still keep them around just because of how happy they make me and my family.

 Once the land was cleared and the fence was up around their area, my husband began framing up their cabin.